KT4Engineering/k-training/sub/lvgl.md

   * 10~12 trainees per session
   * Delivered ressources include a booklet and software used during the training
   * Duration : 1 day.
-  * Training Fee : 65 TND
+  * Training Fee : 70 TND      (50 TND as fee , 20 TND as seat fee and resources allocation)
   * Location : Disclosed upon registration

 ## 📝 Register